bhuvangolhar/Data-Structures-and-Algorithms/OOPS/inheritance.md

 • **Maintainability -** Easier to manage and update code in large projects.
 • **Polymorphism Support -** Enables method overriding for runtime flexibility.

-In summary, **inheritance** in Java provides a way to reuse and extend existing classes, build logical hierarchies, and write cleaner, more organized, and efficient object-oriented programs.
+In summary, **Inheritance** in Java provides a way to reuse and extend existing classes, build logical hierarchies, and write cleaner, more organized, and efficient object-oriented programs.